 - 1 large onion (1 cup), finally chopped

-- 2-3 medium sized zucchini
+- 2-3 medium sized zucchini, sliced

-- 5 large eggs
+- 5 large eggs, whisked

 - 1 Tbsp dried oregano

-- a handfull of fresh basil leaves
+- a handful of fresh basil leaves

-- 2/3 cup of freshly graded Parmesan cheese
+- 2/3 cup freshly graded Parmesan cheese

-- salt and black pepper
+- salt and black pepper to taste

-- 2 Tbsp of butter
+- 2 Tbsp butter

 Directions

 Put half of the cold oil, and the onion in a large pan.
 Turn heat onto low heat, (not simmer) and cover.
-Cook until the onion wilts and becomes greatly diminished in bulk for about 20-30 minutes.
+Cook until the onion wilts and becomes greatly diminished in bulk for about 40 minutes.
 Then uncover and continue cooking until the onion gets a nice golden brown color.
 I turn the heat a notch up here.
-This is going to be a lengthy process but it is an importamt part of the dish.
+This is going to be a lengthy process but it is an important part of the dish.

 When the onion is nice and golden brown, add salt and the sliced zucchini.
-You can put the sliced bacon in here if you plan on using it.
+You can put the chopped bacon in here if you plan on using it.
 Turn heat up to medium high and cook them until they are softened and have a light nut brown color.
 Stir frequently.

 I served it with pesto and tomato salad.